businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Address spoofing in IPv6 poses a significant threat, allowing attackers to impersonate legitimate entities and launch various malicious activities.
 From source address spoofing to spoofed IPv6 traffic, we unravel the techniques employed by attackers and the impact they can have on network security.

-Address spoofing refers to the act of forging the source IP address of a packet to deceive the recipient or hide the true origin of the communication.
+Address spoofing refers to forging the source IP address of a packet to deceive the recipient or hide the true origin of the communication.
 Cybercriminals often employ this technique to launch various malicious activities, including distributed denial-of-service (DDoS) attacks, phishing attempts, and man-in-the-middle (MITM) attacks.
 By disguising their true identity, attackers can bypass security measures, making it challenging to trace and mitigate their actions.

 The Rise of Spoofed IPv6 Traffic